Context

 Gandi became bad, but Netim is doing what Gandi was doing, except they’re still independent.

-They’re a small but profitable company, which mean you get a top tier support.
+They’re a small but profitable company, which means you get a top-tier support.

-This is rare to find a company that use their good ethic and great support as their main marketing argument, so I’ll gladly enjoy it while it last!
+This is rare to find a company that uses their good ethic and great support as their main marketing argument, so I’ll gladly enjoy it while it lasts!

 Post-Scriptum

-Before posting this blog post I wanted to get an Netim affiliate link, I did read the affiliate contract, and some clause were not-so-great, this is why I wont give you any affiliate links.
-This contract wont affect any “normal” user, so it’s not a problem.
+Before posting this blog post I wanted to get a Netim affiliate link, I did read the affiliate contract, and some clause were not-so-great, this is why I won’t give you any affiliate links.
+This contract won’t affect any “normal” user, so it’s not a problem.